For sellers

 Pricing strategy

-Laura builds a custom comparative market analysis from real recent comps in your community and recommends a list price designed to attract competitive offers.
+Laura builds a comparative market analysis from recent comps in your community and recommends a list price designed to attract competitive offers.

 04